ibm-cloud-docs/vpc/block_storage_is_faq.md

 * 8 KB * 6000 IOPS == ~46.88 MB/sec
 * 4 KB * 6000 IOPS == ~23.44 MB/sec

+## How will I be charged for usage?
+{: faq}
+For information on how you are charged for usage, see [Pricing](/docs/vpc?topic=vpc-pricing-for-vpc#pricing-for-block-storage-for-vpc).

 ## Are there quota limits?
+{: faq}

-Certain limits apply.
-For more information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc?topic=vpc-quotas#quotas).
+For information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc?topic=vpc-quotas#quotas).

 ## After I create a volume, can I increase its capacity later?
 {: faq}